usmanasad88/ur5-robotiq-ros2-control/README.md

-# ur_ws — UR5 Control Workspace for AURA
+# UR5 Control Workspace for AURA

 ROS 2 workspace and tooling that backs the robot side of the AURA framework described in *"Modular framework for responsive and explainable robotic